bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/data-structures/index.md

 2. This could be useful for storing data that are required to be ordered, such as rankings or queues

-3. In JavaScript, array’s value could be mixed; meaning value of each index could be of different data, be it String, Number or even Objects
+3. In JavaScript, array's value could be mixed; meaning value of each index could be of different data, be it String, Number or even Objects

 ### 2. Objects